KleinMandolin/CptS322-Project/README.md

    </br>`npm i`
 3. Create a file `.env` in 'backend' folder, then paste in the below text and save:
    ```
-   DB_HOST=localhost
+DB_HOST=[your database host]
-   DB_PORT=[postgresDB port]
+DB_PORT=[your database port]
 DB_USERNAME=[your username]
-   DB_NAME=[your database]
+DB_NAME=[your database name]
-   MAILGUN_HOST=smtp.mailgun.org
-   MAILGUN_LOGIN=[your mailgun login]
-   MAILGUN_PASS=[your mailgun password]
+MAILGUN_DOMAIN=[your mailgun domain]
+MAILGUN_API_KEY=[your mailgun api key]
-   JWT_SECRET=[jwt secret]
+JWT_SECRET=[your jwt secret]

    ```
-4. Open separate terminals in the 'frontend' and 'backend' folders.
-Type `npm run start` in the backend terminal first, then the frontend terminal.
+4. Open separate terminals in the 'frontend' and 'backend' directories.
+Type `npm run start` in the backend terminal first, then type `npm run dev` in the frontend directory.
 5. Navigate to the frontend page at [http://localhost:3001](http://localhost:3001)

 ## Functionality

-TODO: Write usage instructions.
-Structuring it as a walkthrough can help structure this section, and showcase your features.
+TODO:

+- After completing the above steps, you must first create a user via the postgresql database in the user_info and the user_credentials relations.
+- Add recipes to the recipe relation via postman; mealtype can be 4 values, appetizer, beverage, dessert, and entree.
+Here is an example POST request:

+{
+  "recipeName": "Bruschetta",
+  "price": "5.99",
+  "mealType": "appetizer",
+  "ingredients": [
+    {
+      "ingredientName": "Tomatoes",
+      "qty": "2",
+      "unit": "cups"
+    },
+    {
+      "ingredientName": "Basil",
+      "qty": "1",
+      "unit": "cup"
+    },
+    {
+      "ingredientName": "Olive Oil",
+      "qty": "0.5",
+      "unit": "cup"
+    },
+    {
+      "ingredientName": "Baguette",
+      "qty": "1",
+      "unit": "loaf"
+    }
+  ],
+  "description": "A delicious Italian appetizer made with tomatoes, basil, olive oil, and toasted baguette slices."
+}

+- Login.
+- Click on the inventory section.
+Add inventory.
+- Navigate to the menu section of the launchpad and order your item.
+- Navigate to the revenue section of the launchpad and view orders.

 ## Known Problems

-TODO: Describe any known issues, bugs, odd behaviors or code smells.
-Provide steps to reproduce the problem and/or name a file or a function where the problem lives.
+TODO:

+- Admins are unable to add users.

 ## Contributing